memL0rz/memL0rz/README.md

     </summary>

 <pre>
-   👋 Hi my Name is Aqtic0l
+   👋 Hi my Name is RapidNX
    🚩 Im from Germany
    💻 I programming with Python, [HTML, CSS, JS] and Bash 🕹  My Hobbys are programming and playing video games